hackclub/hackclub/workshops/platformer/README.md

 }
 ```

-And we'll set up some logic to remove it when it goes off-screen, similar to how we created a check for the ground sprites.
+And we'll set up some logic to remove from the program entirely when it goes off-screen, similar to how we created a check for the ground sprites.

 Let's add this underneath the conditional for generation, like so: